-Not everyone with cancer experiences cancer pain, but 1 out of 3 people undergoing cancer treatment does.
-If you have advanced cancer — cancer that has spread or recurred — your chance of experiencing cancer pain is even higher.
+Not everyone with cancer has cancer pain, but some do.
+If you have cancer that's spread or recurred, your chance of having pain is higher.

-- Over-the-counter and prescription-strength pain relievers, such as aspirin, acetaminophen (Tylenol, others) and ibuprofen (Advil, Motrin, others)
+- Over-the-counter and prescription pain relievers, such as aspirin, acetaminophen (Tylenol, others) and ibuprofen (Advil, Motrin IB, others)

 - Weak opioid (derived from opium) medications, such as codeine